 SolarEdge Technologies (SEDG) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the photovoltaic products maker had lost 8.25% over the past month.
-This has lagged the Oils-Energy sector's gain of 3.28% and the S&P 500's gain of 6.51% in that time.
+Coming into today, shares of the photovoltaic products maker had gained 6.7% in the past month.
+In that same time, the Oils-Energy sector gained 12.26%, while the S&P 500 gained 6.23%.

-SolarEdge Technologies will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.94, up 61.67% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $927.58 million, up 41.6% from the prior-year quarter.
+SolarEdge Technologies will be looking to display strength as it nears its next earnings release, which is expected to be May 3, 2023.
+On that day, SolarEdge Technologies is projected to report earnings of $1.94 per share, which would represent year-over-year growth of 61.67%.
+Our most recent consensus estimate is calling for quarterly revenue of $928.17 million, up 41.69% from the year-ago period.

-Any recent changes to analyst estimates for SolarEdge Technologies should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for SolarEdge Technologies.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.79% lower.
+Within the past 30 days, our consensus EPS projection has moved 0.5% lower.
 SolarEdge Technologies is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that SolarEdge Technologies has a Forward P/E ratio of 30.82 right now.
-For comparison, its industry has an average Forward P/E of 27.86, which means SolarEdge Technologies is trading at a premium to the group.
+Investors should also note SolarEdge Technologies's current valuation metrics, including its Forward P/E ratio of 33.75.
+This valuation marks a premium compared to its industry's average Forward P/E of 28.18.

-Also, we should mention that SEDG has a PEG ratio of 0.99.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-SEDG's industry had an average PEG ratio of 0.73 as of yesterday's close.
+It is also worth noting that SEDG currently has a PEG ratio of 1.09.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Solar stocks are, on average, holding a PEG ratio of 0.98 based on yesterday's closing prices.